calblueprint/immigration-justice-project/docs/dev/app/listings.md

    A string that is the default display name of the filter dropdown button.
 Currently, this is only used for the "Remote/In Person" filter.

 ::: note
 The `FilterDropdown` component can create either single-select or multi-select buttons.
 However, on the listing pages, all `FilterDropdown` instances are specified to be multi-select.
-Additionally, for the purpose of adding a filter button to the listing pages, you do not have to directly create any new `FilterDropdown` instances.
-You only have to modify the `filters` prop of `ListingPages`, and each object in the `filters` array will be mapped into `FilterDropdown` instances.
+Additionally, for the purpose of adding a filter button to the listing pages, you do not have to directly create any new `FilterDropdown` instances; you only have to modify the `filters` prop of `ListingPages`.
+Each object in the `filters` array will be mapped into `FilterDropdown` instances.
 :::

 ### Customizing Filters of a ListingPage